danigrant/junaio-docs/README.md

 and `ellipse(50,50,20,20)` becomes `processing.ellipse(50,50,20,20)`

-You'll still have a setup and draw function, with the processing instance and canvas element to be passed in.
+You'll still have a setup and draw function, with the Processing instance and canvas element to be passed in.
 Setup is called once at the beginning in the arel.sceneReady function and draw is called once every frame from the getTexture method.

 ```
 function setup(processing, canvas) {